JoseMariaLanza/CV-encode/README.md

 ## Run CV-encode base structure 🏃

-Call any method within Profile or HabilidadesAdquiridas classes in artisan tinker.
+Call any method within Profile or AcquiredSkills classes in artisan tinker.
 Here's an example:
 > use App\Postulation\Profile;
 >
 > $profile = new Profile();